Category Archives: Royal Deaths and Illnesses

 Peter and Catherine; Credit – Wikipedia

-Peter never made any attempts to gain more knowledge about Russia, its people, and its history.
+Peter never attempted to gain more knowledge about Russia, its people, and its history.
 He neglected Russian customs, behaved inappropriately during church services, and did not observe fasts and other rites.
 He spoke Russian poorly and infrequently.
 Empress Elizabeth did not allow Peter to participate in government affairs.
 On January 5, 1762, Elizabeth, Empress of All Russia died at the age of 52 after a massive stroke and her nephew became Peter III, Emperor of All Russia.
 Peter was unpopular and few were looking forward to his reign.

 Roots of a Conspiracy

 After he became Emperor of All Russia, Peter did little to win the support of Empress Elizabeth’s friends and courtiers.
 His foreign policy also did little to win supporters.
-The last straw for Peter may have been the way he treated the Russian army.
-Peter abolished “the guard within the guard”, a group within the Preobrazhensky Regiment, created by Empress Elizabeth as her personal guard in remembrance for their support in the coup which brought her to the throne.
+The last straw for Peter may have been how he treated the Russian army.
+Peter abolished “the guard within the guard”, a group within the Preobrazhensky Regiment, created by Empress Elizabeth as her personal guard in remembrance of their support in the coup which brought her to the throne.
 He replaced “the guard within the guard” with his own Holstein guard and often spoke about their superiority over the Russian army.

 Meanwhile, Catherine’s position deteriorated along with the position of three groups – the clergy, senior statesmen and the Imperial Guard, the Preobrazhensky Regiment.
 Peter began to think about divorcing Catherine and marrying his mistress.
 Wisely, Catherine quietly aligned herself with the three groups.
 She remained calm and dignified even when Peter grossly insulted her in public.
 The devotion of the Preobrazhensky Regiment to Catherine was never in doubt because her favorite Grigory Orlov and his four brothers were all members of the Guard.